Comcast/ProjectGuardRail/additional-1.md

 There are 6 questions in total that should be filled out by the development team/ML engineer for the application.

-Questions highlighted in <b>bold</b> are those which require minor testing before answering the question.
+Questions highlighted in <b>bold</b> indicate those which require minor testing before the question can be answered.

 | Category      | Description |
 | ----------- | ----------- |